-We may be able to help your save a bit more.
-We’re not accountants, but we do know this: With the April 15 federal tax deadline two short months, your improvements for purposes of accessibility may qualify for a deduction.
+We’re not accountants, but we do know this: Home accessibility solutions may qualify for a tax credit.
+With April 15 two short months away, your improvements for purposes of accessibility may qualify for a deduction.

-Did you have expenses over the past year on home modifications or to install special equipment to mitigate a disability or medical condition?
-You might be able to recoup some, if not all, of those costs.
-The federal government and a number of states offer tax incentives for individuals making accessibility modifications to their home.
+Did you incur expenses during the last year on home modifications or to install special equipment to mitigate a disability or medical condition?
+It is possible you may be able to recoup some, if not all, of those costs.
+Both the federal government and many states offer tax incentives for individuals making accessibility modifications to their home.

 *Costs to implement accessibility modifications in your home are an eligible medical deduction on your federal income tax under “Medical and Dental Expenses.”
 You may deduct only the amount of eligible medical and dental expenses that is more than 7.5 percent of your adjusted gross income.

-As part of those medical expenses, you may include amounts paid for special equipment installed in a primary residence, or for other modifications if their main purpose was medical care for you, your spouse, or a dependent.
+As part of those medical expenses, you may include amounts paid for special equipment installed in a home, or for other modifications if their main purpose was medical care for you, your spouse, or a dependent.

-*The cost of permanent improvements (such as elevators or stair lifts from Next Day Access of San Antonio) that increase the value of your property may be partly included as a medical expense.
+*The cost of permanent improvements (such as an elevator or stair lift from Next Day Access) that increase the value of your property may be partly included as a medical expense.
 The cost of the improvement is reduced by the increase in the value of your property.
 In other words, the difference is a medical expense.

-There’s more to this and Next Day Access of San Antonio wants you to know that tax relief may be available for many of the products we proudly sell and install.
+There’s plenty of more to this and Next Day Access wants you to know that there is tax relief available for many of the products we so proudly sell and install.